aqualinqs/AquaData-Portal/readme.md

 ### 🤝 Contributions Welcome!
 We love contributions!
 If you'd like to:

-Add more analytics
+- Add more analytics

-Connect to blockchain traceability
+- Connect to blockchain traceability

-Expand to other African countries
+- Expand to other African countries

+- Add Alert scheduling features

+- Add WhatsApp API support

 Fork, branch, and send a PR 🚀